 The next instalment of our countdown series on the Badminton Horse Trials honours looks at the prize given to the best British first-timer

 The trophy was given by 1953 Badminton winner Major Laurence Rook’s widow, Jane, after his death in 1989.
+Jane herself died in the spring of 2018.

 In an interview with Eventing magazine in 2005, Jane said: “I wanted there to be something with Laurence’s name at Badminton as he was on the committee until he died.
 Hugh Thomas suggested the trophy went to the highest-placed British rider who had not completed before.